mndewitt/gatherassets/README.md

 ## gatherassets
 I had a bunch of legacy code that needed migrating.
 The images all needed to move from one CDN to another, and the originals were long gone.
-This class will find those remote URLS in css, less, sass, html, or php files and copy them to a local directory of your choice.
+This class will find those remote URL's in css, less, sass, html, or php files and copy them to a local directory of your choice.

 ###Usage